Vyral/base-template/_drafts/an-experts-take-on-home-security-options.md

 {% include youtube.html %}

-Security is a critical aspect of homeo wnership.
-Today we have a special guest to discuss some safety solutions to help protect you, your home, and your family.
+<center>Security is a critical aspect of homeo wnership.
+Today we have a special guest to discuss some safety solutions to help protect you, your home, and your family.</center>

 Do you have a plan for keeping your family safe in 2018?
 Today we are joined by Ryan with WatchPoint Surveillance to discuss a couple of security options for you to consider.